-For many years the buzz was to go low carb.
-In fact it is still popular among a large population.
-Restricting carbs can serve a short-term purpose: deplete glycogen stores, and reduce scale weight initially.
-This can be very motivating for most people.
-However, reduced carb intake should never be long-term.
+For many years, the buzz was to go low carb.
+In fact, it is still popular among a large population.
+Restricting carbs can serve short-term goals such as depleting glycogen stores and an initial reduction in scale weight but a low carb diet should never be long-term.

 - Increased insulin: YES

-- Fat gain: NO, insulin is a satiety hormone.
-Insulin on its own won’t lead to fat gain.
+- Fat gain: NO, insulin is a satiety hormone and will not lead to fat gain on its own.

 Here is what actually happens when you drastically reduce carbs for long periods of time: